ibm-cloud-docs/containers/cs_psp.md

 Pod security policies are not available in clusters that run version 1.25 or later.
 In clusters that run version 1.25 or later, use [Pod Security admission](/docs/containers?topic=containers-pod-security-admission) instead.
 To upgrade a cluster with pod security policies from version 1.24 to version 1.25, follow the steps in [Migrating from PSPs to Pod Security Admission](/docs/containers?topic=containers-pod-security-admission-migration).
 {: note}

-## FAQs
+## FAQ
 {: #psp-faqs}

-Learn about some common FAQs for configuring your pod security policies.
+Learn about some common FAQ for configuring your pod security policies.

 ### Why do I set pod security policies?
 {: #why-set-psps}